grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=25 (0x19) - Start
-    VSCP_TYPE_INFORMATION_START
-A node indicates that a start event occurred.
+    VSCP_TYPE_INFORMATION_STARTA node indicates that a start event occurred.
 This can be a motor starting.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |